Generative-Program-Analysis/icse23-artifact-evaluation/README.md

 More specifically, the long-running configuration of Coreutils programs are used in the *lower part* of Table II for RQ2.
-All other experiments including the upper part of Table II, Table III, Table IV, and Table V all uses the short-running configuration.
+All other experiments including the upper part of Table II, Table III, and Table IV all uses the short-running configuration.

 ## 5. Evaluation Instructions